 Invasive fungal sinusitis is an infection of the nasal and sinus lining that leads to inflammation and loss of tissue.

-There are two primary types of invasive fungal sinus infections, acute and chronic.
+There are two types of invasive fungal sinus infections -- acute and chronic.

 Most fungal infections of the sinuses are noninvasive, meaning they won't spread to surrounding tissues.
 Fungi are present in all paranasal sinuses but can sometimes cause inflammation or infection.

 At UPMC, the preferred surgical treatment for invasive fungal sinusitis is the Endoscopic Endonasal Approach (EEA).
-This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable tumors.
-Benefits of EEA include:
+This innovative, minimally invasive technique uses the nose and nasal cavities as natural corridors to access hard-to-reach or previously inoperable conditions.

-People with invasive fungal sinusitis usually are very ill, and may have some of the following symptoms:
+People with acute invasive fungal sinusitis often are very ill, and may have some of the following symptoms:

 Those with chronic invasive fungal sinusitis usually have symptoms of a long-standing sinus infection, including:

-Orbital apex syndrome is also characteristic of the chronic sinus infection.
-Its symptoms include decreased vision and ocular immobility, due to a mass of fungal material that has spread into the eye orbit.
+Orbital apex syndrome is also a sign of chronic sinus infection.
+Its symptoms include decreased vision and eye mobility, due to the spread of fungi into the eye and orbit.

 People with invasive fungal sinusitis need to remain under long-term observation by a doctor, as recurrence is common.